elastic/kibana/x-pack/plugins/security_solution/server/lib/detection_engine/rule_types/new_terms/README.md

 ## Limitations and future enhancements

 - Value list exceptions are not supported at the moment.
 Commit ead04ce removes an experimental method I tried for evaluating value list exceptions.
-- Runtime field supports only 100 emitted values.
-So for large arrays or combination of values greater than 100, results may not be exhaustive.
-This applies only to new terms with multiple fields